 Wowing audiences with his voice and stage presence for over two decades Chris can look back at a vast array of experience in the music industry.

-As some of his main musical influences throughout his journey he counts high profile musicians and performers such as Freddy Mercury
+As some of his musical and artistic influences throughout his journey he counts musicians and performers such as Freddy Mercury

 Growing up in Germany to German parents his father, a business man, and his mother, an educator, always fought to open doors for

 their son to receive a quality education.
 One parent always showed support for his musical endeavours while the other parent always remained skeptical.
 As a cosmopolitan

 person Chris enjoys all cultures.
 For the past 6 years he has been serving his multi-ethnic local church as a music director.

 Born to rock the stage, the story of Chris Watrin as a performer started at the age of 11.
 Soon after joining a kids choir Chris

 found himself entertaining crowds in large venues along with winning a music competition on German television.
 Following the casting call of Lou Pearlman, founder of the